shenkonghui/kubeedge/docs/proposals/keadm-debug.md

 ### keadm debug check --help

 ```
-keadm check command can be check whether the system specific items meet the requirements of edgecore installation and operation
+keadm check command can be check whether the system specific items meet the requirements of edgecore installation and operation.

 Usage:
   keadm debug check [command]